 Supply of raw materials: The best material is 3-5 year old coppiced birch and it can be difficult to find the material.
 Cutting the birch is quite hard work, especially as you age.

-Foreign competition: Sales took a big dive about 15 years ago when imports from Poland started – the consumer doesn’t realise that this is a different type of broom.
+Overseas competition: Sales took a big dive about 15 years ago when imports from Poland started – the consumer doesn’t realise that this is a different type of broom.
 However, sales seem to have improved in recent years.
 Poor quality Chinese bamboo imports are also available at low prices.

 Craftspeople currently known